About Fort Lyon

 Jail & Inmate Records

-The Bent County Jail, located in Las Animas, is the primary detention facility for the county.
-The booking process involves fingerprinting, photographing, and recording personal information of the arrestees.
-Inmate lookup services are available through the Sheriff's Office, allowing family members and legal representatives to find information about current detainees.
-Visitation rules are specific to the facility, requiring appointments and adherence to security protocols.
+The Bent County Jail in Las Animas is the primary detention facility for Bent County.
+When someone is booked into the facility, the process includes fingerprinting, photographing, and recording personal information of arrestees.
+Family members and legal representatives can access inmate lookup services through the Sheriff's Office to find information about current detainees.
+Visitation at the facility follows specific rules that require appointments and strict adherence to security protocols.

 Criminal Records

 The criminal records ecosystem in Bent County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Bent County Sheriff's Office and the Las Animas Police Department maintain these records, while the Colorado Bureau of Investigation provides statewide background checks.
-Residents can request background checks through the CBI, which offers comprehensive reports including criminal history, arrest records, and court outcomes.
-The sex offender registry is accessible to the public, providing information on registered offenders residing in the county.
+Residents can request background checks through the CBI, which offers reports including criminal history, arrest records, and court outcomes.
+The sex offender registry is accessible to the public, providing information on registered offenders residing in Bent County.

 Vital Records